Compassionate Allowances - Part 2

 - Newborn with a lethal genetic or congenital defect.

-If you think you may qualify for Social Security benefits, do not hesitate to call a Social Security law firm like the Sellers Law Firm.
+If you think you may qualify for Social Security benefits, do not hesitate to call a Social Security lawyer like at The Sellers Law Firm.
 Because there is no consultation fee, you have nothing to lose when you call them; but you may gain valuable knowledge that will assist you in deciding whether or not to apply for Social Security benefits.
-Let our experienced attorneys help you make that decision!
+For many years, we were asked by clients, “Why don’t you have an office near me?”
+We believe we answered the “near me” question by creating offices in Montgomery, Selma, Greenville, and Troy.
+Call us today and set an appointment and let our experienced team with you and discuss your case.
+You may reach us at 334-LAWYERS (529-9377).
+You may also use the “text us” link of Contact Form on our website.
+Doing nothing, changes nothing so act quickly!